 Know that until you sell your house, you’re going to be responsible for that tax.
 Those laws may be changing but in the meantime remember to factor that in if your closing takes longer than expected or you’re deciding whether or not to sell your house now.
 The longer you wait, the more you’re on the hook.

 Now that you know about the taxes involved when trying to sell your house in Texas, you might want to just not deal with it all.
-There is an alternative solution where you can sell your house and avoid taxes.
+There is an alternative solution to listing your property, where you can get a fair cash offer.
 You can sell your house as-is directly to a cash buyer like Jamie Buys Houses.

 If you accept, you set the closing date.
 Then, all you need to do is sign the contract and get your cash.
-No taxes to deal with and no extra costs to worry about.
+No extra costs to worry about.
 You get cash in your pocket and the chance to start fresh with a new home in Texas or elsewhere.